 Key to the security of your operation, as well as its robustness, your hosting choice will be the difference between a well-functioning site and routine crashes.
 If you have a strong technical background (or team), a self-hosted solution will give you complete control.
 Meanwhile, a hosted solution will get you everything you need to be online and selling quickly.
 You’ll get a domain name, the website itself, a shopping cart solution and a payment gateway.
 Ideally, you’ll also get a dedicated server.
 If your budget won’t support one, go with a virtual private server to insulate you from other sites sharing the server.

 Any platform intended for ecommerce must comply with Payment Card Industry Data Security Standards (PCI DSS).This means it should be built upon a secure network and maintained as such.
 Cardholder data should be protected, and the platform should be routinely probed for vulnerabilities.
 Access control measures must be strong, and an information security policy must be created, maintained and updated as new threats emerge.

 - Mobile Friendliness

 Odds are, you’re reading this on a mobile device.
 There was a time when mobile was the wave of the future.
 That time has passed.
 Mobile is what’s happening now.
 Shoppers are now making purchases with hand-held computers.
 Your ecommerce platform must be capable of supporting responsive design so your site can optimize itself for any device upon which it is viewed.

-When it comes to choosing the right ecommerce platform, these five considerations will cover most issues you’re likely to encounter.
+When it comes to choosing the right ecommerce platform from best enterprise ecommerce platforms, these five considerations will cover most issues you’re likely to encounter.
 You’ll also want to weigh pricing, compatibility with existing resources and suitability for your product catalog in your deliberations.
 Support for marketing efforts, payment acceptance and reporting functions are equally important to launching your ecommerce business on sound footing.